GOUST3D/GSnap/README.md

 GSnap
 ----

 GSnap is a matching tool in UI form, for Snapping objects to locators that are set-up by the user.
 This allows for maintaining a specific position/rotation within world space, or relative to another object.
+(Uses Modify > Match Transform + Rotation)

 ----